 How to Make Good Percolator Coffee

 If you are a strong coffee lover and want to get a rich, aromatic, and intense cup of coffee, a percolator is the best choice for you.
 Making a coffee in an electric or stovetop percolator coffee maker aren’t very different processes, but require different levels of attention.
-Here is the common process to get a delicious cup of coffee:
+Here is the common process to get a delicious cup of joe:

 - Measure your coffee depending on the volume of your final brew.
 1oz of whole beans for every 17oz of water is a good place to start.